dbellingradt/dbellingradt/README.md

 - 👀 I’m interested in digital history with a focus on virtual research environments
 - 🌱 I’m currently learning a lot while managing a database project on historical almanacs (#DigitalisierteSchreibkalender)
 - 💞️ I’m looking to collaborate on Linked Open Data projects, on WisskI projects etc.
-- 📫 How to reach me: daniel.bellingradt@fau.de
+- 📫 How to reach me: daniel.bellingradt@uni-a.de

 <!---
 dbellingradt/dbellingradt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.